Print

 • Store in an airtight container.
 This bread should stay fresh for up to five days.
 However, it never does last more than a day in my house.

-• This recipe can easily be doubled for two loaves.
+• This recipe can easily be doubled for two loaves, but mix them separately.

 Nutrition